 Max Marklund & Anders Jacobsson are a duo of writers and directors from two different generations.
 They were both born and raised in Stockholm, Sweden.
 Max Marklund began his career as a digital effects artist, but his passion for directing and storytelling led him to focus on film.
 Anders Jacobsson is a cinematographer who didn’t just want to look through the viewfinder, but also wanted to tell his own stories.
 The motto is: if we can get it back with the camera, we’ll get it back with the camera.

 Graduated in Cinema and Visual Arts with a grade of 110 and honors from the Roma Tre University, he attended courses in directing and screenwriting at the “Sentieri Selvaggi” film school.
 His short films have been screened in over 100 international and national festivals.
-Antonio is the artistic director of the “Castrovillari Film Festival” and of Gargantua Film Distribution.
+Antonio is the artistic director of the “Castrovillari Film Festival” and was one of the founders of Gargantua Film Distribution.

 He graduated from the “ACT Multimedia” and “Sentieri Selvaggi” film schools and attended the preparatory seminar for the directing course at the “Centro Sperimentale di Cinematografia”.
 He is the author of the short films “La Vita Sospesa” (2017), “Notturno” (2018), “Apnea” (2019), “Il Rito” (2020).
 His works have been mentioned in the column dedicated to cinema and entertainment on TG1 “DoReCiakGulp”, edited by the critic Vincenzo Mollica.